Official MUSA MN Kickball Rules

 - Metal spikes are not allowed.

-- Teams must furnish umpires as assigned on the schedule.
+- MUSA will furnish umpires for regular season games.
 The umpires word is final and not to be disputed unless a blatant contradiction to the official rules.
-MUSA field monitors may eject players for unsportsmanlike behavior.
-Any occurrences which are not covered in the rules shall be settled by the field monitor and noted for later rules updates.
+MUSA Field Monitors may eject players for unsportsmanlike behavior.
+Any occurrences which are not covered in the rules shall be settled by the Field Monitor and noted for later rules updates.

 - Players will remember we are all out here for fun.